build-on-aws/content/posts/databases-vs-datawarehouse-vs-datalake/index.md

 A data lake is a repository of data from disparate sources that is stored in its original, raw format.
 Like data warehouses, data lakes store large amounts of current and historical data.
 What sets data lakes apart is their ability to store data in a variety of formats including JSON, BSON, CSV, TSV, Avro, ORC, and Parquet.

 Typically, the primary purpose of a data lake is to analyze the data to gain insights.
 However, organizations sometimes use data lakes simply for their cheap storage with the idea that the data may be used for analytics in the future.

-### **Is a data lake a database?**

-You might be wondering, "Is a data lake a database?"
-A data lake is a repository for data stored in a variety of ways including databases.
-With modern tools and technologies, a data lake can also form the storage layer of a database.
-Tools like Starburst, Presto, Dremio, and Atlas Data Lake can give a database-like view into the data stored in your data lake.
-In many cases, these tools can power the same analytical workloads as a data warehouse.

 ### **Data lake characteristics**